This seat is 20 years old: How to make street furniture last

 4. Repair, refurbish, recycle

-This means you can replace any standard parts, and recycle the originals, rather than purchasing a whole new product – treading more lightly on the planet.
+Street Furniture Australia offers the ability to purchase standard spare parts, and recycle the originals, rather than purchasing a whole new product – treading more lightly on the planet.

 The Australian War Memorial in Canberra is an excellent example of the right to repair in action.
 Classic Plaza Seats were installed 20 years ago, with the timber battens replaced in recent years to extend the life of the furniture.